A link to "Send email via a secured port" will be sent via email.

 The Comcast Customer Security Assurance Team recommends configuring your outgoing mail server settings to a secured port.
 If you use an email client (for example; Outlook, Outlook Express, or Thunderbird) and send through a third-party domain/server (for example, Gmail) using Simple Mail Transfer Protocol (SMTP), you may be unable to send email if a block has been placed on port 25 within your client.
 If this is the case, you will receive the message shown here:

-This can be resolved by configuring the email client to send via alternate port 587, a secured port that requires authentication.
+This can be resolved by configuring the email client to send via alternate port 587 or 465, secured ports that require authentication.

 Note: Some of these steps will vary depending on the email client in use (for example, in Outlook 2007: select Tools > Account Settings, then select the account and click Change.